iamharryliu/vigilant-broccoli/notes/hobbies/cooking/food.md

 # Food

+# Carbohydrates

+- Cellulose
+- Starches

-- Types of food carbs
+  - Cook with right amount of water.

+- Sugars
+  -Pectin

 - Balancing a salad